Petty Cash and Change Funds††††††††††††††††††††††††††††††††††††††† UPPS No. 03.01.16

 01.08† Grant accounts and accounts funded by state appropriations are not eligible to use either a petty cash or a change fund.

-01.09† The department requesting a petty cash or a change fund must establish written procedures for cash handling.
-Written procedures should minimally include authorization of the person to act as custodian, guidelines for the safekeeping of funds, procedures for usage of funds, steps for reimbursement of funds, and procedures for handling shortages including instructions on notifying the University Police, the Office of Audits & Analysis, Student Business Services (SBS), and the General Accounting Office in the event of a loss.
-Student Business Services will provide guidance on proper cash handling procedures to the Custodian and department as needed.
+01.09† The department requesting a petty cash or a change fund must establish written procedures for controlling these funds.
+Written procedures should minimally include authorization of the person to act as custodian, guidelines for the safekeeping of funds, procedures for usage of funds, steps for reimbursement of funds, and procedures for handling shortages, including instructions on notifying the University Police, the Office of Audits & Analysis, Student Business Services (SBS), and the General Accounting Office in the event of a loss.
+Custodians or departments may contact the SBS Cash Operations office for assistance and guidance on proper cash-handling procedures as needed.

-01.10† All petty cash and change funds are subject to cash counts or audits, whether announced or unannounced, by Student Business Services, the General Accounting Office, the Office of Audits and Analysis, or the State Auditorís Office.
+01.10† All petty cash and change funds are subject to cash counts or audits, whether announced or unannounced, by SBS, the General Accounting Office, the Office of Audits and Analysis, or the State Auditorís Office.

 01.11† Exception to provisions of this policy may be authorized by a cabinet officer.†